teambit/docs/docs/conf-bit-json.md

 ## env

-The environment utilities, i.e. compiler and tester, that used by default for all components
+The environment utilities, i.e. compiler and tester, that are used by default for all components

 ### env.compiler